mathworks-robotics/templates-robocup-robot-manipulation-challenge/eCertificates/README.md

-# Official E-Certificates for Autonomous Robot Manipulation Challenge Finalists
+# Official E-Certificates for RoboCup Autonomous Robot Manipulation (ARM) Challenge Finalists
 <!-- This is the "Title of the contribution" that was approved during the Community Contribution Review Process -->